yana-bkv/real-time-forum/README.md

 In database connect we check if given info is valid and send it to sqlite to insert data to db.

+1.03
+I created basic crud for posts create, find by id, find all, delete by id

+i need to add joins to post and user and represent data in one

+tomorrow
+now i need to add likes and comments and need them to interact with each other also maybe i need to make interaction between user and comments differently

+on monday
+i need to add cors to crud
+(only auth users can use crud for posts) with postman everything works,